bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 # PureCPP

-This is an open-source modular RAG (Retrieval-Augmented Generation) system developed by PureAI, to which I contributed during my internship, integrating C++ and Python, deploying to PyPI, and optimizing for high-performance vector processing and queries.
+This is an open-source modular RAG (Retrieval-Augmented Generation) system developed by PureAI, to which I contributed during my internship, integrating C++ and Python, deploying to PyPI, and optimizing for high-performance vector processing and querying.
 It also includes careful memory control strategies to maximize performance, culminating in the development of a functional and scalable vector database engine.
 In addition to its modular architecture, the project features orchestration and optimization through build and deploy pipeline scripts, reducing processes that originally took ~3 hours down to just 30 minutes.